Why choose Tennis for Betfair Trading?

 After the first game of the set the players take a short rest and change ends.
 During this change of ends the players are not permitted to sit down though may have a drink.
 From then on they will change ends every 2 games.
 This change of ends lasts 90 seconds and they are permitted to sit.

 The players will sit down for 2 and a half minutes after the last game of a set though this time is often extended if a player wants to go to the bathroom.

 That’s about all you need to be able to follow a match.
 There are a lot more things to learn but you will pick those up as you go along.

 Due to the scoring format with a player being able to win a game in just 4 points matches can turn around VERY quickly.
-This is one of the main reasons for it being popular for traders on Betfair.
+This is one of the main reasons for it being popular for Betfair Traders on Betfair.
 When the market thinks a set is over we often see things switch in favour of the other player, or at least switch enough to give us a worthwhile move in the prices.

 (If you want some more info on Tennis join Paul at his site: blog.tradesharktennis.com)

 In 2021 TradeHost traded 7,937 Betfair UK, IE, US & AU horse racing and greyhound markets.